Skillet Cornbread

 - In a mixing bowl, add flours, cornmeal, sugar and salt and combine them together.1 cup spelt flour, 1/2 cup almond flour, 1/2 cup cornmeal, 2/3 cup sugar, 1/2 teaspoon salt

-- Add oil, butter, maple syrup, eggs and milk to dry mix and stir with a spatula until combined.1/3 cup olive oil, 3 tablespoons butter, 1 tablespoon maple syrup, 2 eggs, 1 cup almond milk
+- Add oil, butter, maple syrup, eggs, and milk to the dry ingredients and stir with a spatula until just combined.
+Do not overmix.1/3 cup olive oil, 3 tablespoons butter, 1 tablespoon maple syrup, 2 eggs, 1 cup buttermilk

 - Pour cornbread batter into the skillet and bake for 30 minutes or until done.

 I’m with you – I really don’t like to have pieces of corn in…anything!
-This cornbread looks and sounds delicious, and I love that it’s healthier 🙂
+This cornbread was delicious, and I love that it’s healthier 🙂

 Thank you Marie!!
 A kindred spirit!